Hadang

-Hadang (Korean: 하당신도시) is the newly built urban area in Mokpo, Jeollanam-do of South Korea, which aims at accommodating increased population near Muan International Airport and movement of the provincial office.
-Before announcement of the transfer of office, Mokpo city initially intended to rebuild another area for housing.
+Hadang (Korean: 하당신도시) is the newly built urban area in Mokpo, South Jeolla Province, South Korea, which aims at accommodating increased population near Muan International Airport and movement of the provincial office.
+Before announcement of the transfer of office, Mokpo initially intended to rebuild another area for housing.
 The project was finalized so until 1999 most of area was leased for marketing, business, housing, and preliminary purpose.

 Hadang area was actually pertained to Muan county, while Sang-ri annexed to Mokpo to enlarge city area to make several villages like Sangdong, Sinheungdong in this area.
 Hadang is just beside newly constructed South Jeolla provincial office about 2 km.

 In addition to several reasons, Hadang meets tipping point of national route for Haenam and Muan with strength of holding Daebul industrial complex.
 The residential area also borders on coastal area near to the Gatbawi cultural street filled with museums like the National Maritime Museum and Natural history museum.
 Peace plaza resides in Hadang for celebrating Kim Dae Jung who won the Nobel Peace Prize in 2000, equipped with music fountain and several outdoor sceneries with lights.

 However, the development of residential area worsened the transfer of population from old downtown to lose balance of the city.
 Until now, the depression within old downtown is almost unimaginable in that 3 movie theaters shut down, markets and large-scale local distribution company all moved to Hadang.
 Shareholders in old town says there are no youngsters to boast local economy.

 hadang new city

-Hadang City is a new city center in Mokpo City, Jeollanam-do, and is a project promoted by Mokpo City to create new housing sites.
+Hadang City is a new city center in Mokpo, South Jeolla Province, and is a project promoted by Mokpo to create new housing sites.
 The housing site project was completed by 1999, and by early 2003, central commercial land, general commercial land, semi-residential and residential land were sold.
-The Hadang district grew in size as Sang-ri, which was previously under the jurisdiction of Muan-gun, was incorporated into Mokpo City, and Sang-dong was divided into Hadang-dong, and gradually divided into Sinheung-dong and Buheung-dong along with land reclamation.
+The Hadang district grew in size as Sang-ri, which was previously under the jurisdiction of Muan-gun, was incorporated into Mokpo, and Sang-dong was divided into Hadang-dong, and gradually divided into Sinheung-dong and Buheung-dong along with land reclamation.
 Namak New Town and the Jeonnam Provincial Office are connected to the Hadang district and the downtown area.
 As of 2001, the land area was 1086,000 pyeong.[1]
 In addition, the junction where the national roads to Yeongam, Haenam, and Muan split is located at the end of the new downtown, so it was built as a base for securing population as well as the city behind the Daebul Industrial Complex.
 As downtown Hayeon faces the sea, you can directly access the museum facilities in the Gatbawi Special Tourist Zone after passing through the Gatbawi Tunnel [2].
 After changing the name to Peace Plaza, it is being used as a night view business and a leisure center park.